Nerve Pain and Numbness

 • raising your heels or hands off the mattress with a small pillow to help prevent increased pain while sleeping

-• keeping heavy covers off painful areas
+• keeping heavy sheets and covers off painful areas

 • exercising regularly

-• getting acupuncture or acupressure.
+• getting acupuncture or acupressure

 If you are experiencing numbness or lack of sensation in your feet, it’s a good idea to get in the habit of checking your feet every day when you remove your shoes and socks.
 Sometimes neuropathy prevents you from feeling cracks and sores on your feet.
-A visual inspection can help you identify any problems early to prevent them from getting worse.
+A visual inspection can help you identify problems early and prevent them from getting worse.

 Drug and alternative therapies

 • Antidepressants such as amitriptyline (Elavil) and nortriptyline (Aventyl) may be useful.
 Side effects can include drowsiness, dry mouth, constipation, lack of urination and low blood pressure upon suddenly sitting up or standing.
 Nortriptyline tends to cause less drowsiness than amitriptyline and can be useful for daytime pain management, while amitriptyline can be helpful for pain that is worse at night.
-Duloxetine (Cymbalta) is a newer antidepressant used for nerve pain; it can cause nausea and sleep disturbances initially as well.
+Duloxetine (Cymbalta) is a different antidepressant sometimes used for nerve pain; it can cause nausea and sleep disturbances initially as well.

 • Antiseizure medications such as gabapentin (Neurontin) and pregabalin (Lyrica) can also be useful for nerve pain.
 These medications can cause drowsiness, dizziness and weight gain in some people.
 Other antiseizure medications, such as carbamazepine (Tegretol) and phenytoin (Dilantin), are often used to treat nerve pain, but these have significant interactions with antiretroviral drugs, including non-nukes and protease inhibitors, and should not be taken if you are using these medications.
+All of these medications are usually started at a low dose and increased gradually to minimize side effects, especially sedation and dizziness.
+Pain relief is not immediate with these medications, and it can take as long as six to eight weeks before the full benefit of antidepressant or antiseizure medications is felt.
+Try to continue for as long as you can.

 • Anti-inflammatory drugs such as ibuprofen (Advil, Motrin) may help with mild neuropathic symptoms.
 Opioid pain killers can be used to help manage more severe pain that doesn’t respond to other medications.
+However, caution is needed because of the potential for dependency and the risk of poisoning.